joinmarket-webui/jam-docker/readme.md

   - Clarify what it takes for all services to be started as non-root user.
   - See [joinmarket-clientserver#PR699](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/669) and
     [dmp1ce/joinmarket-DOCKERFILE](https://github.com/dmp1ce/joinmarket-DOCKERFILE)
-- Make irc config options editable via environment variables
+- Make IRC config options editable via environment variables
-  - A coinjoin on regtest is not possible, because these params can only be replaced by mounting an own `joinmarket.cfg`
+  - A collaborative transaction on regtest is only possible when these params are replaced by mounting an own `joinmarket.cfg` config file

 ## Resources